codeforamerica/skillshares/flask/README.md

     app.run(debug=True)
 ```

-Now, run `python app.py` again and visit the Code for America endpoint:
+Now, visit the Code for America endpoint:
 [`http://localhost:5000/cfa`](http://localhost:5000/cfa).

 Also, notice how the `/my/name/is` endpoint isn't static: